Online Deliveries Made Easier with Maxis for Sabah Restaurant

 Q: So what was the next step to overcome it?

 A: The Maxis SME Help Squad approached me and introduced Cloud POS Lite.
 The system is really great and has helped us save a lot of time.
 Customers no longer have to order through WhatsApp.
 They can just scan the QR code displayed on our online platforms and brochures, browse the menu, place their order, and make payments.
-It’s really convenient, and has helped us save a lot of time, and manpower especially on busy weekends.
+It’s really convenient and has helped us save a lot of time, and reduce manpower, especially on busy weekends.
 Efficiency has greatly improved and my staff think the system is very user-friendly as well.

-At first, I actually considered hiring a special staff to answer incoming calls, but then I also realised it would be much easier to utilise a machine, than to have another person working through the weekends.
+At first, I actually considered hiring a special staff to answer incoming calls, but then I also realised it would be much easier to utilise a machine than to have another person working through the weekends.

 Q: So, using Cloud POS Lite actually helped you get your online business back on track?

 A: That’s right.
 When we first started, we only had 5 to 6 orders a day, or at most, a dozen.
 But after a year, we now receive at least 40 to 50 orders a day, or at most 70 to 80 orders.
+If anyone asks, I would say this is one of the best ways to start an online food delivery business.
+This digital transformation also reduces the expenses in a restaurant by reducing manpower while saving much time.

 Q: You applied for the SME Digitalisation Grant when you were signing up for Cloud POS Lite.
 What was the process like?